sanjaybhattoo/sanjaybhattoo.github.io/README.md

 # Welcome to My Portfolio

 Hi!
-I’m **Your Name**, currently pursuing a Master's in Computer Science.
-I'm passionate about AI, Machine Learning, and Data Engineering.
+I’m **Sanjay Kumar**, currently pursuing a Master's in Computer Science.
+I'm passionate about AI, Machine Learning, Data Engineering and Coding.
 Below are some of the projects I have worked on:

 ---